tousif47/tousif47/README.md

 - 👋 Hi, I’m Tousif
 - 👀 I’m interested in creating new solutions with Machine Learning techniques
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Artificial Intelligence, Machine Learning and of course Games!
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Machine Learning field (and of course Games!)
 - 📫 How to reach me -> tousif47@mail.ru

 <!---